sfmanuel/documentation/User interface.md

   - The records view features a "show default fields" or "show all fields" toggle button at the bottom left of the display.
 Clicking this button switches between a display of all fields (rows) or only a selection of default fields.

-##  Coming soon:
-  - user interface elements: current token usage, open user record, support, log out, home button, toggle menu, menu
+##  Flow scripts used in the user interface
   - how to connect and disconnect the user interface
   - list of flow scripts which are used in the user interface